 - Communities cannot access healthy nutrition if the built, political and social environments don't support healthy choices.

-- Community members best understand the unique structural barriers to nutrition they face.
-They should be the driving force in developing the vision and interventions to improve nutrition in their own populations.
+- Community members best understand the unique structural barriers to nutrition that they face.
+They should be the driving force in developing the vision and interventions to improve nutrition within their own populations.

-- Some groups, especially communities of color and rural areas face greater disparities and require extra attention, otherwise the gaps in health outcomes will be even greater.
+- Some groups, especially communities of color and those in rural areas face greater disparities and require extra attention, otherwise the gaps in health outcomes will be even greater.